Connected and automated mobility

 Automation and connectivity present significant opportunities for delivering improvements to road safety, reducing congestion, improving reliability and accessibility of transport services, and increasing productivity.
 The way we plan, operate and maintain our infrastructure is crucial to realising these benefits and addressing any challenges and risks.

-The Commission’s study will make recommendations on the interventions that may be required on the road network – and across other types of infrastructure – to pursue a pathway towards more widespread adoption and the desired benefits.
+The Commission’s study aimed to make recommendations on the interventions that may be required on the road network – and across other types of infrastructure – to pursue a pathway towards more widespread adoption and the desired benefits.

-The study is expected to focus on the policy and governance that may be needed to effect any necessary changes, while reflecting the uncertainty about technological development.
-The work will cover both physical and digital infrastructure (including data).
+The study focused on the policy and governance that may be needed to effect any necessary changes, while reflecting the uncertainty about technological development.
+The work covered both physical and digital infrastructure (including data).

-As with all its policy activity, the Commission will engage with stakeholders throughout the study and seek relevant evidence and insights.
-A call for evidence was published on 24 April setting out a range of questions on which the Commission is seeking evidence from stakeholders; this runs until Monday, 3 June.
+As with all its policy activity, the Commission has engage with stakeholders as part of the study and sought relevant evidence and insights.
+A call for evidence was ran during the spring of 2024 and the Commission is grateful to all the organisations which responded.

 Latest Updates